Eat 30 different fruits and vegetables, nuts, seeds and herbs a week

 Complex Interactions in Plants

 The combination of fibres, phytochemicals, and plant proteins in a varied plant diet is essential for health.
-Our digestive system, along with our gut microbiome, has evolved to efficiently process these components.
+Our digestive system, along with our gut microbiome, has evolved to process these components efficiently.
 This synergy between plant compounds and gut microbes highlights the importance of consuming a wide range of plants.
 Different plants provide different types of fibre, each with unique benefits for gut health.
 These fibres act as prebiotics, feeding the beneficial bacteria in our gut and promoting a healthy gut microbiome.

 Role of Gut Microbes